SClovesgtx/SClovesgtx/README.md

 # Who am I?

-My name is Cloves Paiva, I am 33 years old, married, and I have been working in the technology field since 2017.
+I have been working in the technology field since 2017.
 Currently, I am a mix of Software Developer and Data Analyst working at [Extreme Digital Solution](https://www2.extremedigital.com.br/).

 # What languages do I use?